pskrillz/GMED-RecordKeeper/README.md

 # GMEDPortal

-Prototype UI for portal to business info dashboard with spreadsheet template generator and document library.
+Prototype UI for login portal and user dashboard created with Angular & Clarity.

+Click Next on login form to go to dashboard.